lecoultre/resume/README.md

 ## Projects
 **Founder @ [Fortrisk](https://fortrisk.com) (_2020 - Present_)**
 - Designed and coded a risk management software platform in Python.
-The tool is initially tailored for operational risk but is being expanded to handle market and credit risk.
+Covering operational risk, the tool will soon handle market and credit risk.

 **Founder @ [Bienfacture](https://www.bienfacture.com) (_2020 - Present_)**
 - Created a new brand based using lessons learned from my first entrepreneurship experience.